-The Audit Committee meets quarterly with the Corporation's senior management, with its director, internal audit, and annually, with the Corporation's external auditors, to review financial statements prior to their approval by the Board and to address other financial matters as they may arise.
+The Audit Committee meets quarterly with the Corporation's senior management, with the head of its internal audit function and with the Corporation's external auditors to review financial statements prior to their approval by the Board and to address other financial matters as they may arise.
 The Committee receives reports from the Corporation's auditors and monitors compliance with appropriate internal control procedures.
 The Committee's role and responsibilities are set out in its mandate, which is reviewed by the Board of Directors on an annual basis.